-Exclusive Right-of-Way (ROW) - Roadway or other right-of-way (ROW) reserved at all times for transit use and / or other high occupancy vehicles (HOV).
-The restriction must be sufficiently enforced so that 95 percent of vehicles using the right-of-way (ROW) are authorized to use it.
+Exclusive Right-of-Way (ROW).
+Roadway or other right-of-way (ROW) lanes reserved at all times for transit use and / or other high occupancy vehicles (HOV).

-Executive Management Team (EMT) - The General Manager's first level of management, which includes Deputy General Managers and Executive Directors.
+Executive Management Team (EMT).
+The General Managers first level of management, which includes Deputy General Managers and Executive Directors.

-Expenditure - A category of expense that a business incurs as a result of performing its normal business operations.
+Expenditure .
+An expense that a business incurs as a result of performing its normal business operations.

-Family and Medical Leave Act (FMLA) - To grant family and temporary medical leave under certain circumstances.
+Family and Medical Leave Act (FMLA) .
+To grant employees temporary medical leave under certain circumstances.

-Federal Highway Administration (FHA) - charged with the broad responsibility of ensuring that America's roads and highways continue to be the safest and most technologically up-to-date.
-Although State, local, and tribal governments own most of the Nation's highways, we provide financial and technical support to them for constructing, improving, and preserving America's highway system.
+Federal Highway Administration (FHA) .
+Supports all of Americas roads and highways and ensures them to be the safest and most technologically up-to-date.
+Although State, local, and tribal governments own most of the Nations highways, the FHA provides financial and technical support to them for constructing, improving, and preserving Americas highway system.

-Federal Transit Administration (FTA) - supports a variety of locally planned, constructed, and operated public transportation systems throughout the U.S., including buses, subways, light rail, commuter rail, streetcars, monorail, passenger ferry boats, inclined railways, and people movers.
+Federal Transit Administration (FTA).
+Supports a variety of locally planned, constructed, and operated public transportation systems throughout the U.S., including buses, subways, light rail, commuter rail, streetcars, monorail, passenger ferry boats, inclined railways, and people movers.

-Financial Management System (FMS) - The information system software that houses all financial data and includes the General Ledger, Procurement, and Budget Modules.
+Financial Management System (FMS).
+The information system software that houses all financial data and includes the General Ledger, Procurement, and Budget Modules.

-Fiscal Year - Any 12-month period that a company uses for accounting purposes.
+Fiscal Year .
+The 12-month period that the Authority uses for accounting purposes.
+The Fiscal Year for the Authority is concurrent with the Calendar Year.

-Fixed Guideway (FG) - A separate right-of-way (ROW) for the exclusive use of public transportation vehicles.
-All rail modes operate exclusively, (i.e., 24 hours per day and seven days per week), on fixed guideway (FG).
+Fixed Guideway (FG) .
+A separate right-of-way (ROW) for the exclusive use of public transportation vehicles.
+The Heavy Rail and Light Rail modes operate exclusively on fixed guideway (FG).

-Fraternal Order of Police (FOP) - the world's largest organization of sworn law enforcement officers, committed to improving the working conditions of law enforcement officers and the safety of those we serve through education, legislation, information, community involvement, and employee representation.
+Fraternal Order of Police (FOP).
+The world's largest organization of sworn law enforcement officers, committed to improving the working conditions of law enforcement officers and the safety of those we serve through education, legislation, information, community involvement, and employee representation.

-Full-Time Equivalent (FTE) Position - A part-time position converted to the decimal equivalent of a full-time position based on 2,080 hours per year for 40 hours per week employees.
+Full-Time Equivalent (FTE) Position.
+A part-time position converted to the decimal equivalent of a full-time position based on 2,080 hours per year for 40 hours per week employees.